shorn/zinc/readme.md

 * the backend authentication and authorization code needs lots more logic (and testing) of checking and verifying claims, scopes, etc.
 * secrets stored in plain SSM params
-  * this is done for cost
+  * this is done for cost, AWS App Config and Secrets Manager cost money I don't want to pay for a demo code base.
-  * AWS App Config and Secrets Manager cost money I don't want to pay for a demo code base.
-If you're adapting any of this code for real, you should not store secrets in SSM.
+  * If you're adapting any of this code for real, you should not store secrets in SSM.

 Please use Github to create issues or discussion topics regarding these or other security considerations you'd like to talk about.